 blog posts

 When information is transmitted over the Internet, computer systems send and receive data using the Transmission Control Protocol/Internet Protocol (TCP/IP) protocol.
-If there is a connection problem, error and connection status messages are sent using ICMP, which is part of the Internet Protocol.
+If there is a connection problem, error, or connection status, messages are sent using ICMP, part of the Internet Protocol.

 When a computer connects to another system over the Internet (such as a home computer connecting to a web server to view a website), it may seem like a quick and easy process.
-While the connection may take a few seconds, there are often many separate connections that must occur in order for the computers to successfully communicate with each other.
-In fact, if you were to trace the entire process of connecting to the Internet using the traceroute command, you might be surprised that Internet connections are as successful as they are.
+While the connection may take a few seconds, there are often many separate connections that must occur for the computers to communicate with each other successfully.
+If you were to trace the entire process of connecting to the Internet using the traceroute command, you might be surprised that Internet connections are as successful as they are.
 This is because for each “hop” along the way, the network must be functional and able to accept requests from your computer.

-In cases where there is a connection problem, ICMP can send return codes to it.
+In cases of connection problems, ICMP can send return codes to it.
 Your system will explain why the connection failed.

-These messages may be messages such as “Network Unreachable” for a system that is down, or “Access Denied” for a secure, password-protected system.
+These messages may be “Network Unreachable” for a system that is down or “Access Denied” for a secure, password-protected system.
 ICMP may also provide routing suggestions to help bypass responding systems.
-While ICMP can send many types of messages, most of them are never seen by the user.
-Even if you get an error message, the software you’re using, such as a web browser, has most likely already translated the message into plain (and hopefully less technical) language that you can understand.
+While ICMP can send many messages, most of them are never seen by the user.
+Even if you get an error message, the software you’re using, such as a web browser, has most likely already translated the message into plain (hopefully less technical) language you can understand.

 What does ICMP stand for?